Skip to content

 Upgrades and backups.

-Upgrades: docker compose pull + docker compose up -d.
-The server runs migrations on boot and agents reconnect automatically.
-Migrations are forward-only in v1; there's no automatic rollback yet — pin a backed-up Postgres if you need to revert.
+Upgrade: docker compose pull + docker compose up -d.
+Migrations run on boot; agents reconnect.
+Forward-only — pin a Postgres backup if you need to revert.

-Backups: dump Postgres the way you already do.
-All Galley state lives there — projects, environments, audit log, encrypted secrets — so a consistent dump captures everything.
-Keep the master key separate; without it the secret ciphertext is unrecoverable.
+Backups: dump Postgres the way you already do — every project, env, audit row, and encrypted secret is in there.
+Back up the master key separately; without it the ciphertext is unrecoverable.